ikusalic/tmux-connector/README.md

 * multiple connections to individual servers possible
 * sessions can be persisted (actually recreated) after computer restarts
     - they are lost only if you delete them explicitly
-* panes not associated with hosts
+* panes not associated with hosts available

 ## Quick tease